 It can be extremely difficult to gain high-quality links, especially in a ‘dry’ sector like this one.
 One excellent way of doing this is by having a strong content marketing strategy and an outreach plan to go alongside it.
-With links being one of Google’s biggest ranking factors, this should be a strategic priority when it comes to your digital.
+With links being one of Google’s biggest ranking factors, this should be a strategic priority when it comes to your digital strategy.

 Oracle is topping the links charts with the highest number of links per month of a very high quality.